Waar

-It is a stylized depiction of events surrounding Pakistan's efforts to conduct a war on terror on state-sponsored terror groups, which resulted in warfare among tribal units in North-West Pakistan.
-One incident included a terrorist attack on a Police Academy at Lahore in 2009.
+It is a stylized depiction of events surrounding Pakistan's efforts in the war on terror, including the War in North-West Pakistan and the 2009 Lahore police academy attack.

-The film opened to highly positive reviews, and was Pakistan's highest anticipated film at that time.
-It is considered to be Pakistan's twelve-highest-grossing movie of all time.
-A sequel titled, Waar 2 was announced shortly after the film's release, but ultimately stalled in development.
+It was one of the Pakistan's highest anticipated films at the time of its release and opened to positive reviews from audiences and critics alike.
+It is also the fourteenth all time highest-grossing Pakistani film unadjusted for inflation.

+On 7 December 2013 ARY Films and MindWorks Media announced a sequel titled, Waar 2, but ultimately stalled in development.

 Plot

 Major Mujtaba Rizvi is a former Pakistan Army officer, who took an early retirement.
-The plot involves a counter-terrorism operation being conducted in the northwestern tribal region of Pakistan, led by Ehtesham Khattak (played by Hamza Ali Abbasi) and coordinated by his sister, Javeria Khattak (played by Ayesha Khan), an intelligence officer.
+The plot involves a counter-terrorism operation being conducted in the northwestern tribal region of Pakistan, led by Ehtesham Khattak and coordinated by his sister, Javeria Khattak, an intelligence officer.
 Ehtesham and Javeria learn of a major terrorist attack that can only be countered with the help of Major Mujtaba.